wikitops/terraform_standard_clouds_architecture/README.md

 terraform apply
 ```

-Terraform will asked you to confirm your wish, just answer 'yes' :
+Terraform will asked you to confirm the plan, just answer 'yes' :

 ```
 Do you want to perform these actions?